djsantos/Mount-Snow/README.md

 -updated compose.js to handle interact/mention errors

--fixed a problem with followers not showing up correctly on follower page
+-updated followers.js to fix a problem with followers not showing up correctly

 #Views: